AWS announces preview of AWS Interconnect - multicloud

 - "Application-Status: 1020912, Application-Message: Cannot connect to ODBC provider ODBC general error., Application-Detailed-Message: RetCode: SQL_ERROR SqlState: HY000 NativeError: 2005 Message: [unixODBC][MySQL][ODBC 5.3(w) Driver]Unknown MySQL server host 'mysql1.xxxxx.us-east-1.rds.amazonaws.com' (22) ODBC general error."

-If the error occurred because of a native database error, such as database permission or authentication error, then you receive errors similar to the following:
+If the failure occurs because of native database issues, such as database permission or authentication errors, then you receive an error similar to the following:

-Note: It's a best practice to test the connectivity from the AWS DMS replication instance to the endpoints after you create your AWS DMS source and target endpoints.
+Note: It's a best practice to test the connection from the AWS DMS replication instance to the endpoints after you create your source and target endpoints.
 Complete the test before you start the AWS DMS migration task.
-Otherwise, the task might fail because of connectivity issues with the endpoint.

-Verify that you can establish connectivity between the source or target database and the replication instance.
-Depending on your use case and network infrastructure, connect your source or target database to a replication instance in a public subnet or private subnet.
+Check whether you can establish a connection between the source or target database and the replication instance.
+Based on your use case and network infrastructure, connect your source or target database to a replication instance in a public subnet or private subnet.
 For more information, see Setting up a network for a replication instance.

 Check your replication instance configuration

-In your replication instance, confirm that your configuration includes the following:
+In your replication instance, confirm that your configuration includes the following rules:

 - An Outbound Rule for the IP address with the port of the source or target database in the security group.
 By default, the Outbound Rule of a security group allows all traffic.
-Security groups are stateful, so you don't need to modify the Inbound Rule from the default.
+Security groups are stateful, so you can keep the default Inbound Rule.

-- An Outbound Rule for the IP address with the port of the source or target database in the network ACL.
-By default, the Outbound Rule of a network access control list (ACL) allows all traffic.
+- An Outbound Rule for the IP address with the port of the source or target database in the network access control list (ACL).
+By default, the Outbound Rule of a network ACL allows all traffic.

 - An Inbound Rule for the IP address with the ephemeral ports of the source or target database in the network ACL.
 By default, the Inbound Rule of a network ACL allows all traffic.